 Dogs with short hair

-Dalmatians, Boxers, Pinschers, Bulldogs, German Shorthaired Pointers, Rottweilers and Terriers have a coat consisting mainly of primary hairs.
+Dalmatians, Boxers, Pinschers, Bulldogs, German Shorthaired Pointers, Rottweilers have a coat consisting mainly of primary hairs.
 The hair cycle is short, and these dogs lose a lot of hair.
 Shedding is almost constant, growing more intense during the change in seasons.
 This hair type requires regular brushing with a rubber glove or a fine brush.That said, some very short-haired dog breeds, like the Boston Terrier, Whippet, Spanish Italian and English Greyhound, Teckel (Dachshund) and Basenji, lose very little hair and require little brushing.

 Dogs with long, fine hair